aptly-dev/www.aptly.info/content/doc/api/publish.md

  `SecretKeyring`           | string              | gpg secret keyring filename (local to aptly server/user) `Passphrase`              | string              | gpg key passphrase (if using over http, would be transmitted in clear text!)
- `PassphraseFile`          | string              | gpg passphrase file (local to aptly server/user)
+ `PassphraseFile`          | string              | gpg passphrase file (local to aptly server/user) `Batch`                   | string              | set to `true` to prevent gpg from trying to allocate a tty and asking for passphrase

 ### List